nikgrbn/netflix-project/README.md

 ## Features
 ### **C++ Server Features**
-The following features are implemented in the C++ server, which manages user interactions and viewing history through a command-line interface:
+The C++ server enables users to manage their movie-watching history through a command-line interface and includes the following functionality:

 - **Add Movies to User Watch History**
   Allows users to add movies they've watched to their personal watch history.